 Hopefully, this post gives you a little insight into why Kirkcudbright is so good and some useful tips if you’re planning a trip there.
 Most people just zoom past Kirkcudbright on the motorway and miss out, but it’s an absolute hidden gem.
 It’s got Ballamory-style pastel coloured houses, fresh seafood to eat, all the local art you could ever want, and an actual castle.

 I’ll try not to type 64721 words and bore you all to death… maybe.
 On to the things to do in Kirkcudbright…

-Here’s my selection of 20 unique things to do in Tokyo, Japan.
+Here’s our selection of a few lovely things to do in Sofia, Bulgaria.

 Sofia is one of Europe’s oldest cities, with sweeping boulevards, cobbled streets, and a surprising amount of Roman ruins.
 Gritty, concrete Soviet architecture sits side-by-side with ornate golden cathedrals.
 It’s got a wonderfully laid-back atmosphere, with lots of quirks to it.
 When communicating with locals, nodding your head means ‘no’ and shaking it means ‘yes’ – this is something that’s always stuck in my mind.
 There are plenty of trendy places to eat and drink (rakia: see point 6).
 It is truly underrated for some reason, but is a brilliant first experience of Eastern Europe.

 On our trip to Malta, we spent one day in Gozo, Malta’s smaller and quieter neighbour to the north.
 It’s much more rural and green than Malta and has some beautiful scenery.
 We had hideous weather on our day there, which didn’t help, but we made the most of it.

 Here are a few things to do in Gozo, including craft beer and the Citadel…